Articles of Incorporation

 Authorized Signatures

-As just mentioned, at least one incorporator needs to sign the articles, and if there are multiple incorporators, generally they all must provide their signatures along with their addresses.
+As just mentioned, at least one incorporator needs to sign the articles.
+If there are multiple incorporators, generally, they all must provide their signatures along with their addresses.

-Fees for filing articles of incorporation can vary widely among states, from less than $100 up to around $1,000.
-For more details, see Nolo's article, How Much Does It Cost to Incorporate Your Business?
+Fees for filing articles of incorporation can vary widely among states, from less than $100 to up to around $1,000.
+For more details, see our article on how much it costs to incorporate your business

 Get Professional Help